CFSebastian/introduction-to-robotics-project/README.md

 - **L293D**:
   - The H-bridge driver that helps the car board control the motors and protects it from high currents.
   - There is a loss of oproximally 1V on this module
+  - Can supor input voltage anywhere between 4.5 to 36V
   - VCC1/ VSS gives power to the logic circuit
   - VS /VCC2 powers the motores
   - IN/A 1, IN/A 2 respectivily IN/A 3, IN/A 4 receive power to determin which OUT pin represents the VCC and GND for the motores.
 There is not defined a state when both pins in apir are high